Congress Theater

 The Congress Theater is a historic movie palace in the Logan Square neighborhood of Chicago.
-Fridstein and Company designed it in 1926 for the movie theater operator Lubliner and Trinz.
+Fridstein and Company designed the building, which was constructed in 1925–1926 for the movie theater operator Lubliner and Trinz.
 It features ornate exterior and interior design work in a combination of the Classical Revival and Italian Renaissance styles.
-It was listed on the National Register of Historic Places in 2017.
+The theater was designated a Chicago Landmark on July 10, 2002, and was listed on the National Register of Historic Places in 2017.

-In its heyday, the Congress Theater could seat over 2,904 moviegoers.
+In its heyday, the Congress Theater seated 2,904 moviegoers.
 The theater block also had 17 retail storefronts with 56 apartments above.
-More recently, the theater operated as a 3,500-capacity live music venue.
+In its later years as a live music venue it was described as holding about 4,500 people.

-For years the building was a common and popular concert venue.
-In April 2013, the theater was shut down and had its liquor license revoked due to numerous safety code violations.
+For years the building was a popular concert venue.
+In April 2013 the city moved to close the theater over dozens of code and safety violations, and its liquor license was revoked the following month.
 It was a source of controversy due to issues such as liquor violations, a notoriously tough security team, and lax building upkeep.

-In early 2014, Carranza announced he would sell the theater to developer Michael Moyer.
-Moyer planned to spend $65 million restoring the theater, with the goal of reopening the Congress in 2019.
-This plan, now under the ownership of Baum Revision, was approved by the City's Permit Review Committee in June, 2022 and by the full City Council on July 19, 2023.
-The budget is reported to be $88 million, including $27 million in Tax Increment Funding and $6.2 million in tax abatement over 12 years.
+After more than a decade of ownership changes and stalled redevelopment plans, the City of Chicago announced in February 2026 that financing and approvals for a complete renovation of the complex were in place, with completion targeted for December 2027.